srbhr/Resume-Matcher/Howtorunthis.md

 3. Then the two CSV files will be updated with the new resumes and job desciptions.

    _Note:- Incase the textract fails to read the data (May happen in Windows users, users need to Use the Demo files saved in the Demo Folder, to run the `app.1py`.
 Just Replace them with the respective CSVs and you'll be good to go.
-If textract fails then manually code needs to be run to extract documents from their specific file extensions.)_
+If textract fails then a new code needs to be created to extract documents from their specific file extensions.)_

 4. Run ` streamlit run app.py` to run the streamlit server.